Health Facilities and Distribution

 The public health institution system comprises a district hospital in Swedru, one health post and four community health posts (Table 11).
 There are sixteen privately owned clinics and/or maternity homes and three health institutions run by religious missions.
 However, some community based Clinics need to be established.
 The existing health service delivery is saddled with the following problems:

 Important to note that AIDS and Poverty intricately linked, through ill health and associated costs victims, family and society, exclusive and loss of income earners.
-There has been a steady increase in prevalence of HIV/AIDS in the District as a result of multifaceted strategies put in place DHMT, NGOs and the District Assembly.
+There has been a steady increase in prevalence of HIV/AIDS as a result of multifaceted strategies put in place DHMT, NGOs and the Assembly.
 The number of cases drops from 64 cases in 2004 to 34 cases in 2005.
 Out of this the majority of 45 were female in 2004 which decreases to 20 in 2005.
 Prevalence of the disease is highest 20-45 age group.
-This picture may not be very representative since a large number of patients also patronize the Winneba and Asikuma hospitals outside the district.
-HIV/AIDS preventive programmes have been intensified by GES, MOH, ADA Social Welfare and NGOs throughout the district.
-AIDS Awareness
+This picture may not be very representative since a large number of patients also patronize the Winneba and Asikuma hospitals outside the municipality.
+HIV/AIDS preventive programmes have been intensified by GES, MOH, ADA Social Welfare and NGOs throughout the municipality.